 Lots of ATMs.

 Who hasn’t been there before: off your usual beaten path, in need of some cold hard cash, with no familiar ATM in sight.
 So you withdraw the necessary funds from some other bank’s ATM, resigning yourself to pay the price.
 And you don’t just get hit with a “surcharge fee” of an average $3 from the operating bank.
-Because the ones closest to us can hurt us the most, you’ll likely also face an average “out-of-network” fee of over $4 from your own bank!
+Because the ones closest to us can hurt us the most, you’ll likely also face an average “out-of-network” fee of about $1.50 from your own bank!
 Don’t let this happen to you again.
 Open a checking account with a financial institution that offers a large, nationwide network of ATMs.
 Or, if that’s not possible, one with a policy of reimbursing out-of-network fees.